Symmetry in abstract elementary classes with amalgamation: Introduction

 The guiding conjecture for the classification of abstract elementary classes (AECs) is Shelah's categoricity conjecture.
 For an introduction to AECs and Shelah's cateogicity conjecture, see \cite{baldwinbook09}.

-Although most progress towards Shelah's categoricity conjecture has been made under the assumption that the categoricity cardinal is a successor, e.g.\ \cite{sh394, tamenessthree, tamelc-jsl}, recently, the second author has proved a categoricity transfer theorem without assuming that the categoricity cardinal is a successor, but assuming that the class is universal \cite{ap-universal-v9, categ-universal-2-v1} (other partial results not assuming categoricity in a successor cardinal are in \cite{indep-aec-v5} and \cite[Chapter IV]{shelahaecbook}).
-In this paper, we work in a more general framework than \cite{ap-universal-v9, categ-universal-2-v1}.
+Although most progress towards Shelah's categoricity conjecture has been made under the assumption that the categoricity cardinal is a successor, e.g.\ \cite{sh394, tamenessthree, tamelc-jsl}, recently, the second author has proved a categoricity transfer theorem without assuming that the categoricity cardinal is a successor, but assuming that the class is universal \cite{ap-universal-v10, categ-universal-2-v3-toappear} (other partial results not assuming categoricity in a successor cardinal are in \cite{indep-aec-apal} and \cite[Chapter IV]{shelahaecbook}).
+In this paper, we work in a more general framework than \cite{ap-universal-v10, categ-universal-2-v3-toappear}.
 We assume the amalgamation property and no maximal models and deduce new structural results without having to assume that the categoricity cardinal is a successor, or even has ``high-enough'' cofinality.

 Beyond Shelah's categoricity conjecture, a major focus in developing a classification theory for AECs has been to find an appropriate generalization of first-order superstability.
-Approximations isolated in \cite{sh394} and \cite{shvi635} have provided a mechanism for proving categoricity transfer results (see also \cite{tamenessthree}, \cite{ap-universal-v9, categ-universal-2-v1}).
+Approximations isolated in \cite{sh394} and \cite{shvi635} have provided a mechanism for proving categoricity transfer results (see also \cite{tamenessthree}, \cite{ap-universal-v10, categ-universal-2-v3-toappear}).
 In Chapter IV of \cite{shelahaecbook}, Shelah introduced \emph{solvability} and claims it should be the true definition of superstability in AECs (see Discussion 2.9 in the introduction to \cite{shelahaecbook}).
-It seems, however, that under the assumption that the class has amalgamation, a more natural definition is a version of ``$\kappa (T) = \aleph_0$'', first considered by Shelah and Villaveces in \cite{shvi635}.
-In \cite{gv-superstability-v2}, it is shown that this definition is equivalent to many others (including solvability and the existence of a \emph{good frame}, a local notion of independence), provided that the AEC satisfies a locality property for types called \emph{tameness} \cite{tamenessone}.
+It seems, however, that under the assumption that the class has amalgamation, a more natural definition is a version of ``$\kappa (T) = \aleph_0$'', first considered without the assumption of categoricity in \cite{gvv-mlq}.
+In \cite{gv-superstability-v5-toappear}, it is shown that this definition is equivalent to many others (including solvability and the existence of a \emph{good frame}, a local notion of independence), provided that the AEC satisfies a locality property for types called \emph{tameness} \cite{tamenessone}.